Anti-abortion bills fail in GOP-controlled Nebraska and South Carolina

 On Thursday afternoon, the South Carolina state Senate failed to pass the "Human Life Protection Act," which would have banned abortions in the state, in a 22-21 vote with five women voting against it -- including three Republicans.
 The bill previously passed in the state House and included exceptions for incidents of rape or incest.

+"I've talked with some of my colleagues, especially my female colleagues, and we think it's a bad idea.
+If you are going to send the decision-making to the states, we need to do that.
+We need to legislate on behalf of our states," she said on "CNN News Central."

+Vicki Ringer, director of public affairs for Planned Parenthood South Atlantic, said in a statement, "the government should never force a person to carry a pregnancy or give birth against their will" and that the state legislature is "hellbent on controlling the decisions of women."

 In the wake of last year's Supreme Court ruling overturning Roe v.
 Wade, many Republican-led states have enacted sweeping abortion restrictions.
-But unpopularity -- demonstrated by electoral evidence -- over severe restrictions have prompted Republicans to reconsider the political wisdom of enacting near-total bans on the procedure, and House Republicans have recently stepped away from pushing a federal abortion ban.
+But unpopularity, demonstrated in some instances by electoral evidence, over severe restrictions has prompted Republicans to reconsider the political wisdom of enacting near-total bans on the procedure, and House Republicans have recently stepped away from pushing a federal abortion ban.

 The-CNN-Wire

-Note: This story has been updated with additional reaction and details.